California Library Association

-Established in 1895, the California Library Association (CLA) is a 501(c)(3) non-profit charitable organization.History – California Library Association Members of CLA include library staff members, professional librarians, library and information science graduate students, and those individuals "interested in the development, promotion and improvement of library services" in the state of California.
+Established in 1895, the California Library Association (CLA) is a 501(c)(3) non-profit charitable organization.
+Members of CLA include library staff members, professional librarians, library and information science graduate students, and those individuals "interested in the development, promotion and improvement of library services" in the state of California.

 History

 The California Library Association traces the impetus of its founding to the American Library Association (ALA) conference in 1891 in San Francisco in 1891.
 This was ALA first West coast conference.
 At that time, there was interest in forming a regional library association on the west coast, because it was felt that the American Library Association's was focused more on the development of East coast libraries.
-CLA was formed in 1895 at "a meeting of representatives of eight northern California libraries."The California Library Association, 1895–1906; Years of Experimentation and Growth This creation was spearheaded by George Clark, Arthur Jellison, and Joseph Rowell.
+CLA was formed in 1895 at "a meeting of representatives of eight northern California libraries."
+This creation was spearheaded by George Clark, Arthur Jellison, and Joseph Rowell.

 CLA quickly took its role of advocating for libraries in California seriously.
-In the early 1900s, CLA worked on collaborations and mutual support with the California State Library and State Librarian James Gillis.Depoliticizing the California State Library: The Political and Professional Transformation of James Gillis, 1899–1917 In 1912 the organization advocated for the building of schools, including the California State Library School, to train librarians and to expand libraries throughout the state.
+In the early 1900s, CLA worked on collaborations and mutual support with the California State Library and State Librarian James Gillis.> In 1912 the organization advocated for the building of schools, including the California State Library School, to train librarians and to expand libraries throughout the state.

 At the 1914 annual meeting of the Association, it was voted to affiliate the California Library Association with the American Library Association.
 This gave the CLA representation within the national association's Council.

 In 1941 the organization published guidelines for the roles of professional and non-professional librarians in college and university libraries.

 The organization has a history of advocating against censorship, discrimination, and government interference.
 In 1984, the organization received national attention when it rescinded its invitation to a noted Holocaust denier and antisemite, David McCalden, to speak at their convention.
 "When [McCalden's] request to display his books during Banned Books Week was denied by the Torrance (California) Public Library, McCalden was invited by the California Library Association in 1984 to operate a booth and participate in a presentation at its annual conference.
-The uproar by both politicians and the press when this became public led the CLA to cancel McCalden's exhibit and program."Holocaust-Denial Literature in Public Libraries: An Investigation of Public Librarians' Attitudes Regarding Acquisition and Access McCalden sued CLA and his lawsuits were dismissed by the courts.
+The uproar by both politicians and the press when this became public led the CLA to cancel McCalden's exhibit and program.
+McCalden sued CLA and his lawsuits were dismissed by the courts.